FFTX Project

 ./config-fftx-libs.sh <platform>

-## where <platform> is one of { CPU [default] | CUDA | HIP }
+## where <platform> is one of { CPU [default] | CUDA | HIP | SYCL }

 If no argument is provided, then the platform defaults to CPU.
 This script runs the build-lib-code.sh script in the src/library directory and will marshal the resources and options needed for the set of libraries.
 This step can take quite some time depending on the number of transforms and set of sizes to create.
-The code is targeted to run on a CPU or a GPU (either CUDA or HIP) depending on the platform specified with the script.
+The code is targeted to run on a CPU or a GPU (either CUDA or HIP or SYCL) depending on the platform specified with the script.
 By default, only a small number of fixed sizes will be created for the fixed-size libraries.

 The text file ``build-lib-code-failures.txt`` will contain a list of any library transforms that failed to generate in this step.